xuankimtran/docs-1/pages/katalon-studio/docs/dynamic-test-suite-kre.md

 	./katalonc -noSplash -runMode=console -projectPath="/Users/HTK/Downloads/dynamic-test-suite-sample-main/test.prj" -retry=0 -testSuitePath="Test Suites/DTS_Verify Successful Login and Appointment" -browserType="Chrome" -executionProfile="default" -apiKey="<api-key>" --config -proxy.auth.option=NO_PROXY -proxy.system.option=NO_PROXY -proxy.system.applyToDesiredCapabilities=true
 	```

 4. Click **Copy to Clipboard**.
-Open the KRE folder in the cmd or terminal, then paste the generated command to your cmd/terminal.
+Open the KRE folder in the command prompt or terminal, then paste the generated command to your cmd/terminal.

-### Pass a search query to the CLI for dynamic test suite execution
+### Pass the search query to the CLI for dynamic test suite execution

 To pass the search query to the CLI for the dynamic test suite execution, add the `-testSuiteQuery` parameter to the generated command.
 For example, we want to execute the **TC1_Verify Successful Login** and **TC2_Verify Successful Appointment** test cases in the dynamic test suite, we add the `-testSuiteQuery` parameter as follows: